-- Non-capital contributions for specific purposes are recorded as deferred revenue and recognized as revenue in the year related expenses are incurred, - Contributions restricted for site acquisitions are recorded as revenue when the sites are purchased, and - Contributions restricted for tangible capital assets acquisitions, other than sites, are recorded as deferred capital revenue and amortized over the useful life of the related assets.
+- Non-capital contributions for specific purposes are recorded as deferred revenue and recognized as revenue in the year related expenses are in urred, - Contributions restricted for site acquisitions are corded as revenue when the sites are purchased, and - Contributions restricted for tangible capital as as as acquisitions, other than sites, are recorded as deferred capital revenue and amortized over the a effect.
+See of the related assets.